MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 ## Available Currency Functions

-the following table outlines key actions on the ***Currencies** page. some of the actions are explained in the next sections.
+The following table outlines key actions on the **Currencies** page.
+Some of the actions are explained in the next sections.

 |Menu|Action|Description|
 |-------------|--------------|------------------------------|